Aegisus/numSys_converter/README.md

+# Numerical System Converter
-Convert numeral systems for digital and everyday calculations.
+This code converts numeral systems for digital and everyday calculations such as binary, hexadecimal and decimal.